Skip to content

 4. Regularly monitor and test safeguards: Implement continuous monitoring or conduct periodic testing of key controls, systems, and procedures to verify they are functioning as intended.

 5. Train and manage staff: All personnel with access to customer information must receive security awareness training.
 Training must be updated as threats evolve — once at hire is not sufficient.
+Document every session with the date, topics covered, and attendees.

 6. Oversee service providers: Select and retain service providers that maintain appropriate safeguards, and require that by contract.
 This includes cloud storage providers, tax software vendors, and payroll processors.